 Anyone who wants to demolish a listed building, or to alter or extend one in any way that affects its character, must obtain ‘Listed Building Consent’ from the local planning authority or, in some circumstances, the Secretary of State.
 The procedure is similar to that for obtaining planning permission.
 (Details can be obtained from the Planning Department of any Local Authority).
-The application is a long drawn out procedure and we can help you with this, it’s an offence to carry out works without listed building consent.
+The application is a long drawn-out procedure and we can help you with this, it’s an offense to carry out works without listed building consent.

 Should you undertake works on a listed building without consent then you risk having legal action taken against you, this resulting in a fine, imprisonment or in some cases both.

 If a local authority considers that a listed building is not being properly preserved, they may serve on the owner a ‘Repairs Notice’ under Section 48 of the Planning (Listed Buildings and Conservation Areas) Act, 1990.

 This notice must specify the works which the authority consider reasonably necessary for the proper preservation of the building and if it is not complied with within two months, the authority can make a Compulsory Purchase Order and submit it to the Secretary of State for conformation (Section 47 of the Act).

 Sections 54 and 55 of the Act state that if the building is unoccupied, the authority can serve a notice on the owner giving him seven days’ notice of their intention to carry out repairs which are urgently necessary to secure its preservation and recover the cost from the owner.
 If the owner deliberately neglects the building in order to redevelop the site, the local authority may not only acquire the building but may do so at a price that excludes the value of the site for redevelopment.
 These powers may also be exercised by the Secretary of State.